riopapa/sayNotiText/README.md

 - multiple types can be specified in multiple lines
-- package based log file is created under */sdcard/sayNotiText/yy-mm-dd* folder, <br>for example <br>kakaoTalk.txt, telegram.txt<br>where file name is defined in keyword
+- package based log file is created under */sdcard/sayNotiText/yy-mm-dd* folder, <br>for example <br>kTalkTalk.txt, telegram.txt<br>where file name is defined in keyword
 - You may update above table by reviewing these log files especially when you install new application with notifications.

 <H3>Table Edit</H3>